E-Holt/Dye-Durham/README.md

 <br/>

 ### Running the Sorting Program
-To run the script you must have node intalled, as long as the unsorted-names-list.txt is added to this repository the name-sorter.js file it should run with the following command from the terminal when in the repository:
+To run the script you must have node installed, as long as the unsorted-names-list.txt is added to this repository the name-sorter.js file it should run with the following command from the terminal when in the repository:
 ```
   node name-sorter.js
 ```